Small business accounting calendar 2026: key tax dates and deadlines

 October

-31st - Self Assessment paper tax return filing deadline
+31st - Deadline for filing 2025/26 Self Assessment paper tax return (for those not filing online)

 December